It's the most wonderful time of the year!

 Chickens need about 14 hours of daylight for optimum egg production.
 It's not so of every breed, but for many it means that as winter draws in, the supply of eggs gets less - and sometimes stops altogether.

-Now you have a decision to make: do you provide artificial light in the coop to keep production up, or do you let your hens have a rest during the winter months?
+Now you have a decision to make: do you provide artificial light in the coop to keep production up, or do you let your hens have a natural rest during the winter months?

-Is there anything else you can do to help your flock keep laying eggs like these all winter?
+So is there anything else you can do to help your flock keep laying eggs like these all winter?

 1. Make the decision.
 Do you need to provide eggs for your family, or to sell, year round?
 If so, you need to provide at least 14 hours of light per day inside your coop.